-If you’ve had it, then you know what I am talking about.
-SPD feels like a sharp or shooting pain in your pubic bone or groin.
+If you’ve had it, then you know what I’m talking about.
+Symphysis pubis dysfunction (SPD), also known as pubic bone pain, feels like a sharp or shooting pain in your pubic bone or groin.
 This pain can occur when you roll over in bed, take a step, stand on one leg while getting dressed or get out of the car.
-SPD is common in pregnancy.
+SPD in pregnancy is super common.

 Why does SPD in pregnancy occur?

-Symphysis pubis dysfunction (SPD) is due to an increase in hormones.
+SPD is due to an increase in hormones.
 This increase causes your muscles and joints to get loosey-goosey.
-These hormones allow your pelvis to expand to accommodate a growing fetus, but it can also lead to instability and pain in your pelvic joints.
+These hormones help your pelvis expand to allow space for a growing fetus, but can also cause pain and instability in your pelvic joints.

-Sit down to put on your socks and shoes or shave your legs.
-Avoid standing to put on your socks, shoes, underwear, or pants/shorts.
-This can make pain worse.
+- Sit down to put on your socks and shoes or to shave your legs.
+Standing on one leg can often make pain worse.

-Get a compression or maternity support to keep your joints supported.
+- Get a compression or maternity support to keep your joints supported.
 My faves are the Serola belt and MomEZ maternity support.
-You will want to wear this throughout the day and with activity.
-It’s not typically necessary to wear at nighttime.
-Do wear a compression belt with exercise.
+You will want to wear this throughout the day and with activity/exercise.

 To sleep with SPD, sleep on your side with a pillow between your knees and your knees and ankles in alignment.
 When you roll over in bed, squeeze the pillow between your knees to roll.